B34nB01z/writeups/2020/Hacktober/An Evil Christmas Carol 2/README.md

 ![Wireshark](./wireshark.png)

-... on should really stick out!
+... one should really stick out!
 This is already the flag: `flag{vlcafxbdjtlvlcduwhga.com}`